ModelTC/mqbench-paper/README.md

 ## Submitting Your Results to MQBench

-You can submit your implementation to MQBench [website](http://mqbench.tech/) by submmitting the `config.yaml` and the `log.txt` file.
+You can submit your implementation to MQBench by submmitting a merge request to this repo.
+The implementation of new algorithms and the running scripts, log file are needed for evalutation.